micro-manager/micro-manager.github.io/_pages/PI_GCS_2.md

 piezo stage connected to an E-712/710 as XYStage and ZStage.
 You can also use two single axis controllers to control one XY stage.

-Communication with the devices is implemented in two different ways
+Communication with the devices is implemented in two different ways:

 -   using the built-in serial (RS-232) communication of micro-manager - no other software modules are required.
 This is possible for all platforms supported by micro-manager.
-Implemented by “PI\_GCSController”
+Implemented by “PI\_GCSController”.
 -   using PI’s modules (DLLs) - this allows connecting to RS-232 and PCI but is limited to Windows.
-Implemented by “PI\_GCSControllerDLL”
+Implemented by “PI\_GCSControllerDLL”.

 Here is a detailed overview over the different properties of the 4 basic devices.
 If you have selected one of the predefined controllers not all